bulsen/Necessity/README.md

 - opencv 2.4.6
 - >cv2 for python

-i used opencv because i know it better than matplotlib or Pillow(sarcasm) also i am too lazy for pillow and tkinter. so `semper fidelis opencvis` (latin puns!)
+i used opencv because i know it better than matplotlib or Pillow(sarcasm) also i am too lazy for pillow and tkinter. so `semper fidelis opencvis`

 there is a simple install script for ubuntu 16.04 after you install opencv.
 ```